opensource-construction/communication/README.md

 This document outlines the core activities of the os.construction initiative.
 The activities are clustered in three chapters:
-- communication
+- communication & events
-- events
+- projects
-- project facilitation
+- resources

 # Goals 2024
 ### deliverables